Hormonal Imbalance In Women

 What Causes a Hormone Imbalance in Women?

 Hormone imbalance in women can occur as part of the aging process and may reflect genetic predispositions for certain conditions.
-However, hormone balance or imbalance can also be affected by the food we eat, the exercise we get, and the amount of stress we experience.
+However, hormone balance or imbalance can also be affected by the foods we eat, the exercise we get, and the amount of stress we experience.

 What Is the Endocrine System?